 Subscription based businesses need to focus on what is called the average customer lifespan.
 This refers to the amount of time the customer is billed.
 If on average your customers keep a membership for 5 months, then the average customer lifespan is 5 months.

-Using a complex equation, Startegy calculates the customer lifespan, customer acquisition cost, sales income, and variable expenses to give you a clear depiction of how much you are making on average per customer.
+Using a complex equation, the software calculates the customer lifespan, customer acquisition cost, sales income, and variable expenses to give you a clear depiction of how much you are making on average per customer.
 This is called the customer lifetime value.